Emily Martin (anthropologist): The Woman in the Body

-The Egg and the Sperm
+"The Egg and the Sperm"

-In the 1991 article, The Egg and the Sperm: How Science Has Constructed a Romance Based on Stereotypical Male-Female Roles, Emily Martin approaches scientific literature from the perspective of an anthropologist.
-She analyzes the metaphors that are used to teach biological concepts and makes the claim that these metaphors reflect the socially constructed "definitions of male and female".
-She focuses on analogies made in fertilization with the roles that the egg and sperm play, and points how words such as "debris", "sheds", and "dying" as opposed to "amazing", "produce", and "remarkable" insinuate that as "female biological processes" are inferior to male biological processes, so then must women be "less worthy than men".
+In the 1991 article, "The Egg and the Sperm: How Science Has Constructed a Romance Based on Stereotypical Male-Female Roles", Martin analyzes the metaphors that are used to teach biological concepts, claiming that these metaphors reflect the socially constructed definitions of male and female.
+She focuses on analogies made about fertilization and the egg and sperm's roles, and points how the language used insinuates that female biological processes are inferior to male biological processes.